Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Conclusion

 \section{Conclusion}

-This work presents a fully quantum reinforcement learning (QRL) framework that integrates dynamic-circuit-based qubit reuse into a quantum Markov decision process (QMDP) with Grover’s trajectory search, enabling multi-step agent–environment interactions within the strict qubit limitations of near-term devices.
-By eliminating the linear growth in qubit count while preserving trajectory fidelity in both simulation and hardware experiments, the framework establishes a scalable foundation for quantum-native decision-making.
-Embedding Grover’s search further unifies policy identification into a single coherent quantum process, demonstrating reliable amplitude amplification and oracle-based trajectory marking in a qubit-reuse setting.
+This work presents a quantum reinforcement learning (QRL) framework that integrates dynamic-circuit–based qubit reuse into a quantum Markov decision process (QMDP) architecture with Grover-enhanced trajectory search.
+By reformulating the execution model of multi-step agent–environment interactions, the proposed framework eliminates the linear growth of physical qubit requirements with interaction horizon while preserving complete trajectory fidelity in both simulation and hardware experiments.
+The results demonstrate that qubit reuse can be implemented as a correctness-preserving architectural transformation, establishing a scalable foundation for quantum-native decision-making on near-term devices.
+Furthermore, embedding Grover’s amplitude amplification within the dynamic QMDP unifies trajectory evaluation and policy identification into a single coherent quantum process, validating oracle-based trajectory marking and amplification under resource-efficient constraints.

 While the proposed design advances the feasibility of fully QRL on near-term devices, several considerations remain.
 First, performance on hardware is inevitably constrained by noise sources such as readout errors, gate infidelities, and limited coherence times.
 Although qubit reuse reduces the total number of physical qubits, deep multi-step circuits remain vulnerable to error accumulation due to the extended sequence of quantum operations.
 Incorporating error-mitigation strategies tailored to dynamic-circuit architectures, such as measurement error mitigation, dynamical decoupling, and optimized qubit mapping, could further enhance fidelity in future implementations.